 Following the London Olympics, central government allocated all schools some additional funding to promote sport and PE in schools.

-The purpose of the sports premium is to fund additional and sustainable improvements to the provision of PE and sport.
-And in the 2016 to 2017 academic year, to encourage the development of healthy, active lifestyles.
+The purpose of the sports premium is to fund additional and sustainable improvements to the provision of PE and sport and to encourage the development of healthy, active lifestyles.

 How the school is spending the sports premium can be seen in the following document: